🔼The name Kallai: Summary

 Alfred Jones (Dictionary of Old Testament Proper Names) takes our name's final י (yod) to be a remnant of יהוה and reads Lightly Esteemed Of God (which is inconsistent; Jones should have read Lightly Esteemed Of The Lord).

-BDB Theological Dictionary does not translate our name but does list it under the root-verb קלל.
+BDB Theological Dictionary does not translate our name but does list it under the verb קלל.